 As the technology sector works toward greater interconnectivity between data, communications, and content streams, the range of potential UX and brand touchpoints woven throughout our daily interactions expands considerably.
-Brands are recognizing the profound role that sound plays in serving functional needs, supporting users with audio cues that are reassuring and satisfying, but also in keeping the brand top of mind by using distinct and memorable sounds that flow consistently through a consumer’s experience with the products.
+Brands are recognizing the profound role that sound plays in serving functional needs, supporting users with voice technology and audio cues that are reassuring and satisfying, but also in keeping the brand top of mind by using distinct and memorable sounds that flow consistently through a consumer’s experience with the products.

 Sound branding isn’t new to the tech industry.
 Intel, a B2B microprocessor supplier to brands such as Dell, HP, and Apple, built considerable consumer brand equity over two decades through the persistent use of a sound logo tagged onto the end of countless computer ads.
 That sound confidently signals to consumers when a product has Intel’s tech inside, resonating as a mnemonic device synonymous with reliability and integrity.
 Microsoft famously turned to legendary electronic musician Brian Eno to create the startup sound for Windows 95 — the ethereal six-second chime became one of the most often heard and, as a result, recognizable sounds in the world, designed to convey optimism and inspiration within a very short timeframe.
 These examples from the beginning of the dot-com era demonstrated that tech companies were taking design aesthetics and branding more seriously in an increasingly competitive and discerning marketplace, and that sound could play a critical role in shaping brand perception and user experience.

-Sound’s impact within the technology sector has only accelerated with the recent emergence of voice.
+Sound’s impact within the technology sector has only accelerated with the recent emergence of voice technology.
 Investment in voice by the top US tech companies has been the key driving force in consumer adoption, with Apple, Google, Amazon, Microsoft, and Facebook all introducing voice assistants and smart speakers since 2011.
 Amazon currently dominates the smart speaker market with 70% of US smart speaker owners using Amazon Echo devices.
-(6) But due to Apple and Google integration of voice assistants in over a half billion smartphones, desktops, laptops, and wearable devices each, (7 & 8) the global use of Siri and Google Assistant far outpaces Amazon Alexa.
+(6) But due to Apple and Google's integration of voice assistants in over a half billion smartphones, desktops, laptops, and wearable devices each, (7 & 8) the global use of Siri and Google Assistant far outpaces Amazon Alexa.
 (9)

-So, while the majority of voice assistant use occurs on mobile devices with Siri and Google Assistant, Amazon has been able to make greater inroads in the home with the growth of connected IoT devices.
+So, while the majority of voice AI assistant use occurs on mobile devices with Siri and Google Assistant, Amazon has been able to make greater inroads in the home with the growth of connected IoT devices.
 Through the integration of Amazon Alexa skills with IoT devices such as thermostats, security systems, lighting, televisions and other smart appliances, the connected home is becoming a reality.

 The real opportunity is in how smart devices might begin to connect our home, vehicle, and work environment into a seamless flow.
 It’s predicted that by 2022, there will be 870 million voice-enabled devices in the US, with smart televisions being the fastest growing device.
 (12) Over 23% of smart speaker owners use them to control other smart devices every day, (13) and in 2020, all Samsung and LG appliances will be compatible with Internet of Things (IoT) technology.
 (14) Kenmore, Bosch, and GE among others also offer a wide range of smart appliances that connect to Amazon Echo and Google Home devices.
 (15)